folio-org/folio-sample-modules/README.md

 --->

 ### Writing a module

 Folio is designed so that different modules can be written in different languages with different tools.

-#### Java and vert.x
+#### Java/Vert.x and Node.js

-So far we have only written server side modules in Java, using vert.x.
+So far we have only written server side modules in Java, using Vert.x, and Node.js.
+Because we use them internally, those two technologies will have a prominent place in the Folio ecosystem and, initially, it may be easiest to get started using them.
+We provide libraries and utilities that help with development (especially with writing stanard boiler-plate code and scaffolding) but we hope to eventually gain a wide coverage among other tools and technologies (e.g Python, Ruby, etc).
+We are counting on an active engagement from the community to help out in this area.

 <!---
 ##### Development tools